aso-repos/CalculatorJavaFX/README.md

 - ✅ Custom font creation and embedding
 - ✅ Digit/decimal alignment and glow overlay
 - ✅ Button placement and PNG font overlays
-- ⬜ Interactive digit button input
+- ✅ Interactive digit button input
-- ⬜ Add arithmetic operations (+, −, ×, ÷)
+- ✅ Add arithmetic operations (+, −, ×, ÷)
-- ⬜ Implement clear and backspace functionality
+- ✅ Implement clear and backspace functionality
-- ⬜ Add keyboard support and button hover effects
+- ✅ Add keyboard support and button hover effects
-- ⬜ Integrate scientific and memory functions
+- ✅ Integrate scientific and memory functions

+## 📦 Installer and Release

+This project has been exported as a `.jar` and packaged into an installable `.exe` using `jpackage`.
+The `.exe` is now available under the [GitHub Releases tab](../../releases).

+⚠️ **Note:** Some antivirus software (e.g., AVG) may flag the installer during installation.
+This is expected for unsigned, newly built executables.
+_It is safe to install._

 ## 🎓 Learning Journey
 This project is a culmination of:
+- 📗 The Complete Java Development Bootcamp (Udemy – Learn The Part Inc., Rayan Slim, Jad Slim, Jose Portilla, Pierian Training)
 - 📘 Java Specialization (Duke University / UC San Diego)
 - 🎥 Bro Code’s JavaFX YouTube series
 - 🛠️ Self-taught Git and open-source publishing